Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Ilmanen's Analysis of Mean Curvature Flow Near Singularity

 \end{proof}

-This corollary shows that the blow up slices of the mean curvature flow lie in some bounded domain.
-As a result many local entropy continuity argument (for example Lemma \ref{L:local entropy is continuous compact interval}, Lemma \ref{L:local entropy is continuous open interval}) can be applied to the blow up sequence of the flow.
-This corollary also shows that a closed surface under mean curvature flow will converge to a single point if the tangent flow at the singular time is closed.
+This corollary will be used to prove that many continuity arguments actually can be applied to the blow up sequence, and the flow will converge to a single point if the tangent flow is closed.